 - Alignment – Misalignment can cause the bearing to suffer additional load, friction, and vibration; all of which can accelerate fatigue and reduce bearing life, as well as other machine components service life.

 - Vibration Analysis – Abnormal vibrations are often the first indication of a potential machine failure.
-Conditions that can cause excessive unbalance are: misalignment, looseness of parts, & deteriorating rolling elements can
+Through this process, critical failure of mechanical equipment can be avoided while extending the life cycle of monitored equipment.

 - Temperature Analysis – instrumentation such as contact and infrared thermometers can help find hot spots with abnormal temperatures, allowing further assessments to be carried out.